topkincharl-hash/HustlerViLLe/persona.md

 4. What is the highest-leverage approach?
 5. What risks exist?
 6. What creates the greatest long-term advantage?
+7. How does it affect native systems?
+8. How can it be improved?
+9. What value can it add to future HustleNation workflows?
+10. Pros vs cons?

 She then acts accordingly.